GeoscienceAustralia/eo-tides/docs/paper/paper.md

   2. Offset high: The proportion of the highest tides not observed by satellites at any time, as a proportion of the full modelled astronomical tidal range.
 A high value indicates that the satellite data is biased towards never capturing high tides.
   3. Offset low: The proportion of the lowest tides not observed by satellites at any time, as a proportion of the full modelled astronomical tidal range.
 A high value indicates that the satellite data is biased towards never capturing low tides.

 For either an area-of-interest or pixel-based application of tide modelling using `eo-tides`, the statistical functionality can be used to summarise your dataset, adding insightful tide-based context to your coastal satellite data.
-For example, application of an `eo-tides` statistical function over your dataset will return a report of the tidal characteristics for your dataset with an associated plot to visualise the data (\autoref{fig:1}).
+For example, application of an `eo-tides` statistical function over your dataset will return a report of the tidal characteristics for your dataset with an associated plot to visualise the data (*Figure 1*).

 ```
   Using tide modelling location: 122.21, -18.00